 Katun River-Altai Mountains

 The Altai mountain range is located at the border of 4 giants: Russia, China, Mongolia, and Kazakhstan.
 We went to the Katun River, the lifeline of the Altai province in Russia.
 All we did was travel, walk and intake the fresh air and pristine nature!
+We stayed in two different places along the river, Ust Muny and Chemal.
+People in the area are quite special.
+You can tell they have nature in their hearts.
+They treated us like kings!

 Stolby National Park

-The Stobly National Park, Russia’s most popular national park, doesn’t disappoint.
+The Stolby National Park, Russia’s most popular national park, doesn’t disappoint.
 Two things stand out: the plethora of trees and plants that inhabit the park and the stolbys.
 These massive volcanic rocks dot the entire park.
 We walked for 7 hours through the dense forest admiring the views.

 Kizhi Island combines architecture and nature perfectly.
 Colors here are unbelievable!
 We took off from the city of Petrozavodsk.
 The trip through the Onega Lake is quite impressive too.
 We are talking about the second largest lake in Europe, in the middle of Karelia, the famed land of water and taiga.